cscw2015/maverick/Interim/Interim.md

 ### Local Government Innovation

 Innovation is an important part of any continued collaborative group work.
 Walker says innovation is a core task of public institutions and that "innovation has been promoted around the world as a key tool to improve public services" [4].
-This is one of the reasons we are targeting the city of Victoria with our study: that public services always stand to be improved, and they are in one of the best positions to affect this change.
-Ihkre notes that local governments are more likely to innovate than governments at state or federal level because of "their small size and capacity to make decisions quickly and decisively," [2] and this is another reason as to why we are targeting the city of Victoria.
-While standards do exist at the provincial and federal level for regulating what technologies can be used in government organizations, a municipal government stands to gain more from integrating new technology on a regular basis and is in a good position to do so.
+This is one of the reasons we are targeting the city of Victoria with our study: public services always stand to be improved, and the city is in one of the best positions to affect this change.
+Ihkre notes that local governments are more likely to innovate than governments at the state or federal level because of "their small size and capacity to make decisions quickly and decisively," [2] and this is another reason as to why we are targeting the city of Victoria.
+While standards do exist at the provincial and federal level for regulating what technologies can be used in government organizations, municipal governments like the city of Victoria can be more receptive to change and can integrate suggestions for improvement at a much faster pace than provincial or federal bodies.

+We believe the city of Victoria would be interested in this sort of study for two reasons.
+The first is that by recognizing any potential shortcomings in their current practices they can quickly take steps to remedy these shortcomings; our study offers this through analysis of interviews with city officials.
+The second reason is that local governments tend to get a lot of pressure to "do more with less" [4] so by offering potential alternatives to the city (should they be applicable), the city can choose to shift the technologies they use and potentially lower their current costs.
+To help inform this decision, should we make any suggestions towards changing the software or the way they use software we will also include the cost of changing this software, where applicable.

 - Haus claims that "cities hold the potential to construct, articulate and promote common good of their societies by forming policy agendas" [3].
-- local governments also get a lot of pressure to "do more with less" [4]
-- we will incorporate cost estimate of any changes we may propose in final recommendation report to council

-- transition into history
+Before addressing how we plan to assess the current state of technological use in the municipality of Victoria, we need to consider what has been done before in this field of research.
+The following section details the history of CSCW integration with governments.

 ###History of CSCW Use in Government

 Here are some examples of previous attempts to integrate CSCW into government organizations.
 These examples are in chronological order, and attempt to focus on the processes used to research the organizations involved as well as how they built or identified what software suites would be most applicable for the given organization.

+- order of appearance:
+	1. Cuparla [date]
+	2. E-government [date]
+	3. Open source [date]
+	4. Government 2.0 [date]

 ####Cuparla